nhsconnect/ITK3-Messaging-Distribution/index.md

 ---
-title: Introduction to ITK3 Distribution
+title: Introduction to ITK3 Messaging Distribution
 keywords: homepage
 tags: [overview]
 sidebar: overview_sidebar
 permalink: index.html
 toc: false
-summary: A brief introduction to getting started with the ITK3 Distribution.
+summary: A brief introduction to getting started with the ITK3 Messaging Distribution.
 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the ITK3 Distribution components of FHIR messaging.
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide all the technical resources you need to successfully develop the ITK3 Messaging Distribution components of FHIR messaging.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis." %}

 {% include warning.html content="This site is provided for information only and is intended for those engaged with NHS Digital in the development of FHIR Messaging.
 It is advised not to develop against these specifications until a formal announcement has been made." %}

 # Introduction #

-"ITK3 Distribution" is the term used for a set for generic FHIR messaging components.
+"ITK3 Messaging Distribution" is the term used for a set for generic FHIR messaging components.
 These messaging components have been developed by NHS Digital to allow a standard approach to FHIR message headers and acknowledgements across NHS message and document flows in England.
 The payloads are not specified within this site as these components can carry any payload.
 These components, along with NHS Digital FHIR Message and FHIR Document specifications are part of the ITK3 solution.
 The NHS Digital payload specifications are available in the [NHS Connect GitHub repository.](https://github.com/nhsconnect)

 The ITK3 Messages are created using the formally defined HL7 approach and methodology for the creation and transmission of FHIR Documents using [messages.](https://www.hl7.org/fhir/messaging.html)